When starting a professional organizing business, the question students ask the most is, “How do I find clients?”

 This exercise proved to be very worthwhile on two counts.

 First, I was referred by one of my friends to her client, and I had my first organizing job.
 Second, I made connections with people who have businesses with clients who need my services, and eventually, my clients might need their services.
-For example, one friend is a financial advisor, and her clients needed help pulling together paper information the financial advisor required to advise them on.
-My clients often ask me if I know of a financial advisor because they need to get their finances in order or want to start investing for their retirement.
+For example, one friend is a financial advisor, and her clients needed help assembling paper information the financial advisor required to advise them.
+My clients often ask me if I know of a financial advisor because they need to get their finances in order or start investing for their retirement.
 It’s a win-win relationship and what is known as a strategic alliance.

 Developing Your Network of Strategic Alliances